 2.1.
 Normal tissue sparing

 The FLASH effect is defined as the decrease in radiation-induced normal tissue toxicities with dose delivery at ultra-high dose rates (FLASH), compared to conventional dose rates used clinically.
 The FLASH effect has now been observed in a number of in vitro cellular models, and multiple in vivo animal models (summarised in Table 1).
 The earliest report of the FLASH effect was described in 1966 where it was discovered that mice irradiated at ultra-high dose rates had a greater survival than those irradiated at conventional dose rates [17].
-A renewed interest in FLASH peaked recently in 2014 in which C57BL/6J mice were comparatively treated with 17 Gy of either FLASH dose rates (60 Gy/s, 4.5 MeV electrons) or conventional dose rates (0.03 Gy/s, γ-rays or 4.5 MeV electrons) and the presence of lung fibrogenesis was investigated [12].
+A renewed interest in FLASH peaked more recently in 2014 in which C57BL/6J mice were comparatively treated with 17 Gy of either FLASH dose rates (60 Gy/s, 4.5 MeV electrons) or conventional dose rates (0.03 Gy/s, γ-rays or 4.5 MeV electrons) and the presence of lung fibrogenesis was investigated [12].
 Here, mice were observed for up to 36 weeks following bilateral thorax irradiation and for the conventional dose rate-treated mice, pulmonary fibrosis developed as early as 8 weeks and progressively worsened up to 36 weeks.
 By contrast, mice treated with 17 Gy FLASH dose rates were relatively free of pulmonary fibrosis, and doses of 30 Gy FLASH irradiation were required to induce significant fibrosis which was seen with 17 Gy at conventional dose rates [12].
 In addition to the lungs, the FLASH effect has also been investigated and confirmed in a number of other organs using mouse models including brain, skin and gut [13,18-21].

 Table 1.
 Evidence of normal tissue sparing from FLASH irradiation.